abraunegg/onedrive/docs/ubuntu-package-install.md

 Ubuntu and its clones are based on various different releases, thus, you must use the correct instructions below, otherwise you may run into package dependancy issues and will be unable to install the client.

 ### Step 1: Remove any configured PPA and associated 'onedrive' package and systemd service files

+#### Step 1a: Remove PPA if configured
 Many Internet 'help' pages provide inconsistent details on how to install the OneDrive Client for Linux.
 A number of these websites continue to point users to install the client via the yann1ck PPA repository however this PPA no longer exists and should not be used.
+If you have previously configured, or attempted to add this PPA, this needs to be removed.

 To remove the PPA repository and the older client, perform the following actions:
 ```text